ShaggyDude/CRUX.css/README.md

 # Particles.css
-# based on tachyons, postcss & others.. =>

-## With the english language only 26 letters are used in a near infinite number of combinations so here a small number of css attributes can be combined in a near infinite number of ways
+### With the english language only 26 letters are used in a near infinite number of combinations;
+### so here a small number of css particles can be combined in a near infinite number of ways.

 1. Particles = lowest level granular css that are just namespaces to css attributes.
 Example. .border {border-color: 1px solid red};

 2. Components = Capitalized childless naming of the complex particle streams.

+# based on tachyons, postcss & others...

 ## Installation